Hell or High Water (film): Plot

 In West Texas, brothers Toby and Tanner Howard rob two branches of the Texas Midlands Bank.
 Though the robberies are well-planned, Tanner's wild nature leads him to take unnecessary risks, frustrating Toby.
 Their mother has died after a long illness, leaving their ranch in debt because of a reverse mortgage provided by the Texas Midlands Bank, which would lead to the foreclosure of their lands if not settled.
 Meanwhile, oil has been discovered on their land, and Toby is determined to ensure a comfortable life for his estranged ex-wife and their two sons.

 Two Texas Rangers, Marcus Hamilton and Alberto Parker, are assigned to the case.
 Hamilton, who is close to retirement, investigates the robberies and quickly determines the robbers' methods and personalities.
 Meanwhile, Tanner robs another bank, unbeknownst to Toby who sits at a nearby diner.
 They bury the getaway cars after each robbery.
 They then launder the stolen money in Oklahoma at an Indian casino, where Toby has the casino convert their "winnings" into a check made out to the Texas Midlands Bank.
 With untraceable funds, the brothers head back to Texas.

-After staking out another branch of the Texas Midlands Bank without success, Hamilton figures a pattern to the bank robberies.
+After staking out another branch of the Texas Midlands Bank without success—and where the two Rangers together are temporarily cowed by the dragon waitress of the T-Bone—Hamilton figures a pattern to the bank robberies.
 Determining the next target, he and Parker head there.
 Pressed for time, the brothers proceed despite the bank being crowded.
 A shootout ensues with a security guard and an armed civilian; Tanner kills both of them.
 During the escape, Toby is shot in the back by an armed posse of locals.